ashejim/C964/task2_doc/task2_doc_d.md

 This section should describe the development of your ML application justifying and explaining decisions made in the process.
 Explain the *what*, *how*, and *why* of the machine learning model and its application.

 - *What?* Outline what your product does and then explain in detail what machine learning does in solving the proposed problem.
 Describe the algorithms, libraries, and other tools used to develop the machine learning model.
+Consider including an example of your model's output.

 - *How?* Outline your application's implementation plan and then explain in detail how the machine learning portion was developed (or trained) and improved.